BaconErie/Boxlang/docs/docs.md

 Multiplies two values.

-If both values contain only numbers, then mathematically multiply the numbers.
+If both values contain only numbers, then Boxlang will mathematically multiply the numbers.
 If at least one of the values contain text, Boxlang will concatenate the two values together.

 ```
 multiplied = '2' * '4'; /* multiplied equals '8' */